jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 embed_dim = 256
 num_heads = 8
 feed_forward_dim = 256
-batch_size = 256 # You can set a bigger batch size if you use Kaggle's TPU v5e-8 num_epochs = 1
+batch_size = 192 # You can set a bigger batch size if you use Kaggle's TPU v5e-8 num_epochs = 1
+top_k = 10
 ```

 +++ {"id": "mI1ci-HyMspJ"}